-Specific Legrand PDU models support some or all of the following sensors.
+Specific PX4 models support some or all of the following sensors.
 The CLI command(s) listed above can be also applied to the following sensors.
 Note that the measurement unit of current values in CLI is A, not mA.

-Sensor type Description peakCurrent Peak current sensor Supported on PXC and Legrand PDU only three-phase models also support pole-level peak current models with metered breakers also support breaker-level peak current reactivePower Reactive power sensor displacementPowerFactor Displacement power factor sensor

-Sensor type Description residualCurrent RCM current sensor • For Type A, it is the sensor that detects residual • AC current.
-For Type B, it is the sensor that detects both residual AC and DC current. residualDCCurrent RCM DC current sensor - detects residual DC current only.
-Available only on PDUs with RCM Type B.
+rent sensor Supported on PXC and Legrand PDU only three-phase models also support pole-level peak current support pole-level peak models with metered breakers also support breaker-level peak current power sensor ment power factor sensor rrent sensor Type A, it is the sensor that detects residual current.
+Type B, it is the sensor that detects both dual AC and DC current. • current sensor - detects residual DC current rent sensor Type A, it is the sensor that detects residual current.
+Type B, it is the sensor that detects both dual AC and DC current.